Sciss/Strugatzki/README.md

 What are the parameters?

-- `-d db` - the 'database' directory (containing only one file, the long sound file)
+- `-d db` - the 'database' directory (containing only the features of one file, the long sound file)
-- `--in-start 0.0` - the start offset in second into the 'template' file (the short BUT file).
+- `--in-start 0.0` - the start offset in seconds into the 'template' file (the short BUT file).
 If we wanted to select only a fraction of that file, we could give an offset here
-- `--in-stop 0.350` - the stop offset in second into the 'template' file.
+- `--in-stop 0.350` - the stop offset in seconds into the 'template' file.
 We give its total duration here.
 - `--dur-min 0.350` and `--dur-max 0.350` - the duration range for matching the template and the database.
 We force the program to match exactly the 350 milliseconds.
 - `--num-matches 20` and `--num-per-file 20` - by default, the program would return only one match, the best match.